jaredfolkins/torhound/README.md

 # TorHound

-TorHound scrapes the exit relay data from tor.org, caches it, and utilizes the data to create configuration files for blacklisting.
+TorHound scrapes the exit relay data from tor.org, caches it, and utilizes the data to create configuration files for blocklists.

 An integer is passed to set the date range.